 • Initiatives under the Project for Japan Translational and Clinical Research Core Centers • The government will further promote specialized support for patent applications and patent search, intellectual property management, and intellectual property strategy formulation in the field of medicine, by ensuring that translational research support centers have access to patent attorneys and other intellectual property experts.
-Moreover, the government will promote education and on-the-job training concerning translational research, including intellectual property education, targeting both undergraduate and graduate students. • Initiatives under the Program for Strategic Development of Anti-Cancer Research Seeds in Next Generation • The government will deploy intellectual property experts to formulate patent application strategies after conducting prior art searches concerning research seeds, which would be difficult for individual research institutes to carry out alone, as well as conducting competing technology surveys and market research.
-In addition, it will undertake technology transfer and licensing out to companies, followed by powerful support through the practical application stage. • AMED initiatives (described below in II.
+Moreover, the government will promote education and on-the-job training concerning translational research, including intellectual property education, targeting both undergraduate and graduate students. • Initiatives under the Project for Cancer Research and Therapeutic Evolution • Centering on drug discovery research and based on the state of progress in research, the government will conduct patent research and support patent applications, companies' licensing-out, etc. In addition, the government will support the promotion and practice of research from the aspect of intellectual property by cooperating with universities' intellectual property departments, TLOs, etc. to give intellectual property consultations timely and appropriately. • AMED initiatives (described below in II.
 2. (1)) 2.
-The Role that the New Medical R&D System Should Play In May this year, the Act on Promotion of Healthcare Policy and the Act on the Independent Administrative Agency of Japan Agency for Medical Research and Development were enacted, establishing AMED and putting in place a new system for medical R&D in Japan.
-More specifically, the Headquarters for Healthcare Policy was established within the Cabinet (with the Prime Minister as Director-General and all other Cabinet ministers as members) to provide control tower functions focused on medical R&D. Under their political leadership, the Headquarters is tasked with (1) formulating the Healthcare Policy, to serve as the guidelines for comprehensive, long-term measures that the government should take in regard to advanced R&D and the creation of new industries in the field of healthcare and medical care, as well as formulating the Plan for Promotion of Medical Research and Development in accordance with this policy; (2) securing the budget required for control tower functions and allocating budgets in a strategic, selective manner by consolidating the medical R&D budgets allocated to each ministry for implementing this policy and plan; and (3) ensuring the appropriate allocation to AMED of program directors (hereinafter "PDs") and program officers (hereinafter "POs") with abundant experience in basic research, clinical research and trials, and drug discovery and development, thereby ensuring seamless, integrated management of research focused on practical applications from the basic research stage onward.
+The Role that the New Medical R&D System Should Play In May 2014, the Act on Promotion of Healthcare Industries and Advancement of Healthcare Technologies and the Japan Agency for Medical Research and Development Act were enacted, establishing AMED and putting in place a new system for medical R&D in Japan.
+More specifically, the Headquarters for Healthcare Policy was established within the Cabinet (with the Prime Minister as Director-General and all other Cabinet ministers as members) to provide control tower functions focused on medical R&D. Under their political leadership, the Headquarters is tasked with (1) formulating the Healthcare Policy, to serve as the guidelines for comprehensive, long-term measures that the government should take in regard to advanced R&D and the creation of new industries in the field of healthcare and medical care, as well as formulating the Plan for Promotion of Medical Research and Development in accordance with this policy; (2) securing the budget required for control tower functions and allocating budgets in a strategic, selective manner by consolidating the medical R&D budgets allocated to each ministry for implementing this policy and plan and using the reserve for medical R&D included in the Expenses for Creating and Promoting Science, Technology, and Innovation allocated to the Cabinet Office; and (3) ensuring the appropriate allocation to AMED of program directors (hereinafter "PDs"), program supervisors (hereinafter "PSs"), and program officers (hereinafter "POs") with abundant experience in basic research, clinical research and trials, and drug discovery and development, thereby ensuring seamless, integrated management of research focused on practical applications from the basic research stage onward.
 The following specific initiatives will be implemented under this new system for medical R&D.